feathersjs-ecosystem/cli/README.md

 # Feathers CLI

 > __Important:__ The code for this module has been moved into the main Feathers repository at [feathersjs/feathers](https://github.com/feathersjs/feathers) ([package direct link](https://github.com/feathersjs/feathers/tree/master/packages/cli)).
 Please open issues and pull requests there.
+No changes in your existing Feathers applications are necessary.

 [![Build Status](https://img.shields.io/travis/feathersjs/cli/master.svg)](https://travis-ci.org/feathersjs/cli)